 ‘Views’ are Facebook’s default applications or features such as Photos, Events, Likes, Notes, Map.

-‘Apps’ are third party apps that you install or download, eg, ????.

-You can have a max of 12 apps or views, though only four are ever on display on your page.
+‘Apps’ are third party apps that you install or download You can have a max of 12 apps or views, though only four are ever on display on your page.
 The first app is always ‘Photos’ and cannot be moved.
 However, administrators can rearrange the rest.
-To do this, hover over top right-hand corner until the pencil appears, then click on the pencil icon, and either add a new one, swap positions with another one or delete one.
+To do this, hover over top right-hand corner of the app you want to move until the pencil appears, then click on the pencil icon, and either add a new app, swap positions with another appor delete an app one.

 Custom apps and images

-You can add a custom thumbnail image to all your apps.
-The size for app thumbnail images is 111 x 74 pixels.
-You can get creative with your apps, and add branding, calls to action, and specials.
+Once you’ve got your page set up and you’re comfortable with Facebook, it is possible add a custom thumbnail image to all your apps and get creative with them to add branding, calls to action, and specials.

-To add or change a custom thumbnail – Expand all your apps by clicking the small down arrow to the right of the four app display.
-Then hover over any app > click the edit pencil > click Edit Settings > click Change next to Custom Tab Image (opens in a new window) > click Change > upload an image.
-Voila.
-The image should instantly load and save.
-(I have noticed bugs with this feature and have often seen other pages’ thumbnails appear… you may need to upload a couple times to get your image to stick!).

-INSERT: using your apps to create calls to action or specials (as outlined above)
+Click here for more info on changing images on your apps.